fourstix/Elfos-I2C-Libraries/README.md

 trademarks of the Sparkfun Electronics, in the United States, other countries or both.

-SunFounder, the SunFounder logo, and other SunFounder products and services are trademarks of the SunFounder in the United States, other countries or both.
+SunFounder, the SunFounder logo, and other SunFounder products and services are trademarks of the SunFounder, Inc. in the United States, other countries or both.

 Any company, product, or services names may be trademarks or services marks of others.